Founders-of-Antioch/Founders-of-Antioch/README.md

 Then you'll need to run

-`tsc`
+`cd server && tsc`

-to build the server
+to build the server.

-You should only need to run this once.

 ## Running